 PhD Project - Haemostatic dysregulation as a marker of blood brain barrier malfunction - Starting soon

 This project is funded by the Dunhill Medical Trust, it is a part of the Aston Brain Health Cohort Study (ABaHCoS) that sits at the heart of the Aston Research Centre for Health in Ageing (ARCHA).
-This study will contribute towards finding new tools to identify individuals at risk of dementia earlier.
 The study is anticipated to start in October 2024 – more information coming soon.

 Our experimental methods